Documentation Index

 Step 2: Choose Your Position

-- Choose which outcome you want to trade
+- Select an Asset (for multi-outcome markets): Choose which outcome you want to trade

-Choose Side:
+- Choose a Side:

-- Click “NO” if you think it won’t happen
+- Click “NO” if you think it won’t

 Step 3: Set Your Order